 Host on which to configure seeding Description On the client Configure seeding on the client for one or only a few clients.
-See "Configuring MSDP fingerprint cache seeding on the client" on page 83.
-On the storage server The use case that benefits the most is many clients to seed, and they can use the fingerprint cache from a single host.
-See "Configuring MSDP fingerprint cache seeding on the storage server" on page 84.
+See "Configuring MSDP fingerprint cache seeding on the client" on page 85.
+On the storage server The use case that benefits the most is many clients to seed, and they can use the fingerprint cache from a single host. storage server" on page 86.